chiefonboarding/ChiefOnboarding/docs/API.md

 # API

-!!!
-The API does not work in v2.0 yet!
-It will still work for versions starting with v1.
-!!!

-This API will give you full control over ChiefOnboarding.
-ChiefOnboarding is built with Django and VueJS.
-Django is used as an API and VueJS is for the front end.
-With the steps below, you will be able to call the whole API yourself.
-Currently, ChiefOnboarding uses sessions/cookies for authentication.
-We can't use those for the API, as those expire.
-Therefore, you will have to explicitly enable token authentication in the settings.

-Please note that tokens do not expire and endpoints are subjected to change with updates!
+This API will allow you to programmatically create new hires.
+The API does not work when you are logged in with sessions (logging in through the log in form), you will need to use a token to get access.
+These tokens do not expire and you can create them through shell.

 ## Setup
 Enable the API through the environment variable: